LtAstros/react-widgets/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Credit to the [React Tutotial](https://www.udemy.com/course/react-redux/) done by Stephen Grider for guiding the making of this application.
+Note that the Translate widget does not work due to restrictions on the api.

 ## Available Scripts